eduairet/the-rust-programming-language-book-notes/notes/19-advanced-features.md

   }
   ```

-- The new type pattern is used to create a new type that is distinct from its original type.
+- The `newtype` pattern is used to create a new type that is distinct from its original type.

   ```rust
   use std::fmt;